Littoral Rights in Real Estate: Definition & Examples

 How do Eastern and Western states approach water rights?

-Water rights are managed very differently in the United States between the East and West.
+Water rights are managed very differently in the United States between the East and the West.
 This difference often has implications for the interpretation and application of littoral rights and other water rights.

 Eastern states: